The Musical Alphabet

-When reading and writing music, we use letters to identify different pitches, or notes.
-In musical notation there is no H, I, J, K or anything after the letter G. Rather, after G we simply go back to the letter A and then start the pattern all over again.
+The musical alphabet is a series of seven letters spanning from the letter A to the letter G. When reading and writing music we use letters to identify different pitches, or notes.
+In music notation, there is no H, I, J, K, or anything after the letter G. Rather, after G we simply go back to the letter A and start the pattern all over again.

-Remembering that each note follows in alphabetical order, the note after A will be the note B. After the note B comes C. After C follows D. Then E, F, and G.
+Remembering that each note follows in alphabetically order, the note after A will be the note B. After the note B comes C. After C follows D, then E, F, and G.

 Which letter do you think is found on the next key?
 Remember, the musical alphabet only goes from the letter A to the letter G. After G we simply go back to the letter A and start all over again.